preesm/preesm/releng/README.md

 ### Dev Meta Feature

-To ease the devloper  job, we provide another feature designed for setting up the development environment for Preesm.
+To ease the developer  job, we provide another feature designed for setting up the development environment for Preesm.
 This feature actually imports other features.
 This can be seen as adding dependencies in the Eclipse IDE toward other features.
 This "meta" feature imports the following features:
 *   ExternalDeps (third party dependencies);
-*   Graphiti And Dftools features and source features;
+*   Graphiti and DFTools features and source features;
 *   Xtend, GEF, EMF and Graphiti (from eclipse.org) SDKs;
 *   Git and Checkstyle integration;
 *   M2Eclipse and its tycho connector.

 Note that these features have to be **imported** and not **included** in order to avoid install errors with conflicting versions.
-Requires new repositories from the feature to make sure latest releases are installed (even though the Preesm update site is self contained, it does not contain updates since last release):
+Requires new repositories from the feature to make sure latest releases are installed (even though the Preesm update site is self-contained, it does not contain updates since last release):
 ```XML
 <!-- The following section tells where to lookup missing imported features -->
 <url>